bempp/bempp-rs/README.md

 # bempp-rs
-A collection of Rust crates for the solution of boundary integral equations
+A collection of Rust crates for distributed fast boundary integral equation solvers.

-This is a development repository for the development of a distributed fast solver infrastructure for boundary integral equations and related problems.
+This collection is in an early stage of development.